 MDMA was first introduced by Merck in the year 1912.
 This drug was used in psychotherapy but later became famous as a street drug.
 It is mainly used in dance parties and electronic dance music parties.
 Some substances like amphetamine, ephedrine and methamphetamine are also mixed with it.

-In 2016, around 21 million people aged 15 to 64 consumed ecstasy (0.3 percent of the world population).
+In 2016, around 21 million people aged 15 to 64 consumed ecstasy.
 It was close to the percentage of people who are using amphetamines or cocaine, but lesser than the percentage of people that use opioids or cannabis.
-As per 2017, approximately 7% of persons in the United States had used MDMA at some point in their life, with 0.9 percent having taken it in the previous year.
+As of 2017, approximately 7% of persons in the United States had used MDMA at some point in their life, with 0.9 per cent having taken it in the previous year.